History of North Korea in Timeline

 In 2015, North Korea was reported to employ 6,000 sophisticated computer security personnel in a cyberwarfare unit operating out of China.

-On February 7, 2016, North Korea announced that a near Earth observation satellite, Kwangmyongsong-4, had successfully been put into orbit.
+On 7 February 2016, North Korea successfully put the near Earth observation satellite, Kwangmyongsong-4, into orbit.

 2016: Kim Jong Un Appointed SAC President

-In 2016, Kim Jong Un became the SAC president.
+In 2016, Kim Jong Un was appointed as the SAC president.

 2017: Strained Relations with Malaysia

-In 2017, relations between North Korea and Malaysia were strained by the assassination of Kim Jong-nam.
+In 2017, relations between North Korea and Malaysia were strained due to the assassination of Kim Jong-nam.

-In February 2018, a détente developed at the Winter Olympics held in South Korea.
+In 2018, a détente developed at the Winter Olympics held in South Korea, and the South Korean president Moon Jae-in and Kim Jong Un met at the DMZ.

-According to the Walk Free's 2018 Global Slavery Index, North Korea is ranked highest in the world in terms of the percentage of population in modern slavery, with 10.4 percent enslaved, equating to 1,100,000 people.
+In 2018, the Walk Free's Global Slavery Index ranked North Korea highest in the world in terms of the percentage of population in modern slavery, with 10.4 percent enslaved.

 2019: Forest Landscape Integrity Index Ranking